Car sharing options in Toronto

 Of course in some cases, buying a car or renting can be the cheapest option in the long run.
 But for those who don't need a car on the daily and want to avoid surprise delays on the TTC, car sharing might be the best option for you.

 Here's a roundup of car sharing services in Toronto.

 One of the first companies to bring car sharing to the city, Zipcar is one of the largest services in the world.
 Use the app to book a car and use the card key provided to unlock it.
 The yearly membership is $70 plus a $30 application fee; hourly rates are around $9.25.

 You'll only drive General Motors cars with this company, since it's a GM subsidiary.
-They're the newest addition to the city, so there's no membership fees, and hourly rates start low (for now) at $9 per hour.
+They're a more recent addition to the city than some others, and there's no membership fees.
+Hourly rates start low at around $8-9 per hour depending on the vehicle.
 They've also got a tiny fleet, with just under 100 cars available.